 The EYFS setting at Sir Martin Frobisher Academy provides both structured and unstructured play opportunities inside and outside.
-These activities are designed to engage children in practical, first-hand experiences which will support children to discover, explore, investigate and develop their personal interests and areas of curiosity.
-It helps children to make sense of the world around them as they begin to understand specific concepts.
+These activities are designed to engage children in practical, firsthand experiences which will support children to discover, explore, investigate and develop their personal interests and areas of curiosity.

+world around them as they begin to understand specific concepts.
 Play opportunities are also set up to provide children with opportunities to apply newly acquired knowledge, demonstrating their skills and level of understanding.